kylegrover/volco/README.md

 - **z_offset**: Set to 0 as material cannot be deposited above the nozzle height.

 - **consider_acceleration**: When true, the simulation accounts for acceleration and deceleration, which can provide more accurate results but increases computation time.

+## Preview Mode

+Preview mode is designed for fast, lightweight visualization of the print path.
+It traces the G-code path and fills extrusions as capsules (cylinders with rounded ends), matching the nozzle diameter.
+This mode skips all physics and overlap checks, making it ideal for quick feedback and rapid iteration before running the full, volume-conserving simulation.

+If you want to run VOLCO in maximum speed mode (no volume conservation, no overlap checks), set `max_speed_mode: true` in your simulation config.
+This will trace the G-code path and fill voxels along it, suitable for fast preview, parallel, or GPU-optimized runs.

 ## Finite Element Analysis (FEA)